istepaniuk/webrtc-experiment/README.md

 # webrtc-experiment
-WebRTC phone connected to my asterisk setup
+WebRTC phone connected to my asterisk setup, using the doubango SIPml client.